argo-marketplace/RadRoads/README.md

 For any given city, you can use OSMnx to calculate:

-- The longest, contiguous road.
+- What is the the longest, contiguous road?
-- The shortest road segment
+- What is the shortest road?
-- The curviest road.
+- What is the curviest road? [**Check out Lombard Street in San Francisco**](https://www.openstreetmap.org/way/402111597)
-- The straightest road?
+- What is the straightest road?
+(Great for cities to plan Autonomous vehicle pilots)
 - The road with the most intersections.
 - Other rad stats!?